Prerequisites: 6.001 and 6.004 or equivalent

 Group Meetings: 32-G866

-6.375 is a project-oriented course teaching new methodologies for designing multi-million-gate hardware designs using high-level synthesis tools in conjunction with standard commercial EDA tools.
-The emphasis is on modular and robust designs; reusable modules; correctness by construction; architectural exploration; meeting area and timing constraints; and developing functional FPGA prototypes.
+A project-oriented course to teach new methodologies for designing multi-million-gate CMOS VLSI chips using high-level synthesis tools in conjunction with standard commercial EDA tools.
+The emphasis is on modular and robust designs; reusable modules; correctness by construction; architectural exploration; and meeting the area, timing, and power constraints within standard-cell frameworks.

-The first half of the course includes lectures on FPGA technologies; physical design issues such as clocking, wire delay, and testing; hardware description languages including Verilog and Bluespec; and the design of systems-on-chip.
+The first half of the course includes lectures on technology and scaling; area, delay, and power dissipation of gates and interconnect; standard-cell ASIC design methodologies; physical design issues such as clocking, power distribution, wire delay, and testing; and hardware description languages including Verilog and Bluespec.
 Occasional guest lecturers will describe their experiences building large industrial and academic chips.
-In addition, three lab assignments using commercial EDA tools will prepare students for the class project.
+In addition, four lab assignments using commercial EDA tools will prepare students for the class project.

-In the second half of the course, students will work in small groups on large hardware design projects supervised by the course staff and graduate student mentors.
+In the second half of the course, students will work in small groups on large chip design projects with regular advisory meetings with the instructors.
 Past projects have included out-of-order processors, cache-coherent memory systems, and advanced memory access schedulers.
-Students will develop working FPGA prototypes of their implemetations.